jojo96/Perceptual-limits-of-human-color-vision/README.md

 Ace.stl is the stl file of the optimal color solid

 Thesis_Jojo.pdf is the pdf file for my thesis.
 The whole experiment is obviously described here.

+generateImage.m is a MATLAB file that has script for generation for images.